Talladega Nights: The Ballad of Ricky Bobby

 Talladega Nights: The Ballad of Ricky Bobby is a 2006 American sports comedy film directed by Adam McKay who co-wrote the film with Will Ferrell.
 It features Ferrell as the titular Ricky Bobby, an immature yet successful NASCAR driver.
 The film also features John C. Reilly, Sacha Baron Cohen, Gary Cole, Michael Clarke Duncan, Leslie Bibb, Jane Lynch, and Amy Adams in supporting roles.
 NASCAR drivers Jamie McMurray and Dale Earnhardt Jr. appear in cameos, as do broadcasting teams from NASCAR on Fox (Mike Joy, Larry McReynolds, Darrell Waltrip, and Dick Berggren) and NASCAR on NBC (Bill Weber, Wally Dallenbach Jr., and Benny Parsons).

-The film was released theatrically on August 4, 2006, through Sony Pictures to critical and commercial success, grossing $163.4 million worldwide on a $72 million budget.
+The film was released theatrically on August 4, 2006, by Columbia Pictures through Sony Pictures Releasing to critical and commercial success, grossing $163.4 million worldwide against a $72 million budget.

 Plot

-In rural North Carolina, Ricky Bobby is born in the backseat of a speeding car when his father, Reese, accidentally misses the turnoff for the hospital.
-Ricky sees his father only once after that, at age 10, at school.
-During this encounter Reese tells Ricky, "If you ain't first, you’re last", advice which Ricky takes to heart.
+In rural North Carolina, Ricky Bobby is born in the backseat of a speeding Chevrolet Chevelle when his father, Reese, misses the turnoff for the hospital.
+Ricky sees Reese only once after that, at age 10, for career day at his school.
+Reese tells Ricky, "If you ain't first, you're last", advice which Ricky takes to heart.
 Fifteen years later, Ricky works on the pit crew of Dennit Racing driver Terry Cheveaux.
-When Cheveaux decides to take a bathroom break because he's in last place, Ricky replaces him and finishes third.
+When last-placed Cheveaux decides to take a bathroom break, Ricky replaces him and finishes third.
 Larry Dennit Sr. gives Ricky a permanent seat and he quickly rises to be one of NASCAR's most successful drivers.
-He meets his future wife Carley, after she flashes her breasts to him.
+He meets his future wife Carley when she flashes her breasts after one of his wins.

 Ricky persuades Dennit to field a second team for his best friend, Cal Naughton Jr., and they become an unstoppable duo using their "Shake and Bake" slingshot technique on the track.
-Ricky's newfound arrogance, however, aggravates Dennit's alienated son, who retaliates by adding talented, openly gay French Formula One driver Jean Girard to the team.
-Girard not only taunts Ricky, but he outperforms him and becomes the team's top driver.
-Desperate to beat Girard, Ricky exceeds his limitations and crashes at Lowe's Motor Speedway and is hospitalized.
-Fearful of wrecking again, Ricky's performance drastically declines.
-Dennit subsequently fires him and Carley leaves him for Cal, who still considers Ricky his best friend, but Ricky insists their friendship is over.
+Ricky's newfound arrogance, however, irritates Dennit's alienated son, who retaliates by adding talented, openly gay French Formula One driver Jean Girard to the team.
+Girard not only taunts Ricky, but outperforms him and becomes Dennit's top driver.
+Desperate to beat Girard, Ricky crashes at Lowe's Motor Speedway.
+Although unscathed, he is traumatized and hospitalized.
+Fearful of wrecking again, his performance drastically declines and Dennit fires him.
+Carley leaves him for Cal, who still considers Ricky his best friend, but Ricky insists that their friendship is over.